 Our operations are subject to extensive government regulation and policy-making in Canada.
 Laws and regulations govern the issuance, amendment, renewal, transfer, suspension, revocation and ownership of broadcast programming and distribution licenses.
 With respect to distribution, regulations govern, among other things, the distribution of Canadian and non-Canadian programming services and the maximum fees to be charged to the public in certain circumstances.
-For the time being, there are significant restrictions on the ability of non-Canadian entities to own or control broadcasting licenses and telecommunications carriers in Canada, although the federal government is currently reviewing whether to relax the foreign ownership restrictions.
-Our broadcasting distribution and telecommunications operations (including Internet access service) are regulated respectively by the Broadcasting Act (Canada) (the "Broadcasting Act") and the Telecommunications Act and regulations thereunder.
+There are significant restrictions on the ability of non-Canadian entities to own or control broadcasting licenses and telecommunications companies with less than 10 percent of total Canadian telecommunications market revenues.
+Our broadcasting distribution and telecommunications operations (including

+Internet access service) are regulated respectively by the Broadcasting Act (Canada) (the "Broadcasting Act") and the Telecommunications Act and regulations thereunder.
 The CRTC, which administers the Broadcasting Act and the Telecommunications Act, has the power to grant, amend, suspend, revoke and renew broadcasting licenses, approve certain changes in corporate ownership and control, and make regulations and policies in accordance with the Broadcasting Act and the Telecommunications Act, subject to certain directions from the federal cabinet.
 Our wireless and cable operations are also subject to technical requirements, license conditions and performance standards under the Radiocommunication Act (Canada) (the "Radiocommunication Act"), which is administered by Industry Canada.